Thane: Railways

 Thana was the terminus for the first ever passenger train in Asia.
 On 16 April 1853, the passenger train service was inaugurated between Bori Bunder (Bombay) and Thane.
 Covering a distance of 34 km (21 mi), it was hauled by three locomotives: Sahib, Sindh and Sultan.
+The Thane viaducts, the first railway bridges, were built over the Thane creek when the Mumbai-Thane line was extended to Kalyan in May 1854.

 Thane is connected with neighbouring suburbs through Central and Trans-Harbour Line Suburban railway network.
 Thane is a railway junction for the Thane-Vashi & Panvel Harbour Line and Central Line.
 It is one of the busiest stations in India and handles 654,000 passengers daily.

+Thane railway station will soon be revamped, Work to start soon on Rs 800-crore project.

 Metro

 As of January 2021, the MMRDA, the nodal agency for building 300 km of vast Metro network, has proposed a plan to build an elevated depot for three Metro lines : 4 (Wadala-Thane-Kasarvadavali), 4A (Kasarvadavali-Gaimukh), 10 (Gaimukh-Shivaji Nagar) and 11 (Wadala-General Post Office, CSMT) at one stop.
 This depot is proposed at Mogharpada, Thane.
 The total project cost is estimated to be ₹ 596.60 crore.

 As of 2019, Wadala and Thane are being connected through a Metro line.

 On 26 August 2015, the MMRDA sanctioned ₹354 billion for 118 km Mumbai metro network.
 This includes a 40-km Wadala-Ghatkopar-Thane-Kasarvadavali Metro-4 corridor via Wadala GPO and R.A.Kidwai Marg costing ₹120 billion.

+On 16 August 2024, the Union Government gave its approval for Thane Metro, a 29 km ring metro project.
+It will have 22 stations, and is expected to open in 2029.
+It will be executed by Maha Metro.